tpavlek/tpavlek-me/source/_posts/2017-08-15-open-photo-radar-locations-audit.blade.md

 Interestingly, a couple locations were directly outside churches and had enforcement on Sunday.
 It could be a co-incidence, but I exhaled out through my nose and said "Cool".

-Because we had 106 scheduled locations, and we didn't enforce at 20 of them, and enforced at 21 unscheduled locations, that's a nearly **40% variance from the scheduled locations**.
+We had 106 scheduled locations, and we didn't enforce at 20 of them, and enforced at 21 unscheduled locations.

 Additionally, twenty-eight locations had four or less hours of enforcement over the whole week.
 I have a hard time arguing that including those locations is a bad thing because, and this can't be undersold: